 Hugh Key IV

 A life long wildlife lover (moose in particular) and fresh off of graduating from the University of Missouri with a fish & wildlife degree, Hugh traveled out west for the first time last summer to immerse himself in the mountains of Glacier while contributing to our project.
 Hugh conquered the new physical challenges he faced using his remarkable mental strength.
 The growth he showed over the summer is a testament to his future potential.
 A joy to be around, we believe Hugh has a bright future in store for him as a wildlife professional.

 Well-traveled and broadly experienced, Brooke came to Glacier to learn the park and gain more experience in the wildlife field.
 “Business Brooke” as she came to be known, excelled in all facets of field operations.
 She was swift on her feet and adept to navigating Glacier’s high-angle terrain.
 Her attention to detail collecting field data was also noted.
-Regardless of which career path she takes in her future, we anticipate she will find success and make significant contributions to her profession.
+Regardless of which career path she takes in her future, we anticipate she will find success and make significant contributions.

 Camille Garcera & Maria Serrat Crehuet

 Camille and Marian were visa-hired during our first round of hiring.
 Hailing from France and Spain respectively, they both have global experience working with different bear species, are adept mountain climbers, and possess graduate degrees.
 As such, we were excited to have them join our field team.
 Unfortunately due to COVID-19, they were not able to travel to the States to participate in our field season.
 Nonetheless, we consider them 2020 team members in spirit!

 Like 2019, we are thankful for the targeted field support from volunteers who were equally experienced as paid team members.
 Under a different set of circumstances last summer, we would have provided more field opportunities to volunteers.